oesteban/hcph-sops/docs/data-management/mriqc.md

 #### QCT

 !!! note "We are checking QCT fMRI first and in principle not excluding QCT scans"
     Except if the image is [extremely distorted](qaqc-criteria-unprocessed.md#task-fmri-exclusion-criteria), we are not excluding QCT scans because we will leverage those images to evaluate the quality of fMRI scans and derived constructs throughout the whole analysis pipeline.
-We are however going through the *MRIQC* reports to train our eye, anticipate issues that might be affecting RSfMRI and flag the corresponding sessions.
+    It is important to screen and rate the QCT runs as they may serve as a proxy for the quality of the other fMRI tasks in a session and display issues that might be affecting the RSfMRI and BHT.

 - [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
 - [ ] Repeat the following two steps for each echo:
     - [ ] Visualize the first mosaic (standard-deviation) and search for [artifacts](qaqc-criteria-unprocessed.md#standard-deviation-of-signal-through-time)
-    - [ ] Scroll down to the carpetplot and search for [artifacts](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals).
+    - [ ] Search for [artifacts](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals) in the carpetplot visualization.
 - [ ] Once you went through all the echo-wise visualization of the base report, scroll down to the "Extended echo-wise reports" section, inspect the background view and search for [artifacts](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-voxel-wise-average-of-the-bold-timeseries).
-- [ ] Scroll down to the average BOLD mosaic and search for [artifacts](qaqc-criteria-unprocessed.md#average-signal-through-time)
+- [ ] Search for [artifacts](qaqc-criteria-unprocessed.md#average-signal-through-time) in the average BOLD mosaic visualization.
 - [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and search for the same [artifacts](qaqc-criteria-unprocessed.md#average-signal-through-time).

 #### BHT